|Title:||Assistant Football Coach -- Recruiting Coordinator / Defensive Line|

 In high school, Wilkerson was a two-time All-State defensive lineman and was selected to play in the Tennessee East-West All-Star game.

-Wilkerson and his wife, the former Melody Pugh, have one child, McKenzie Lynne.
+Wilkerson and his wife, the former Melody Pugh, have two daughters, McKenzie Lynne and Ava Grace.